Charles Morse Huffer

-Charles Morse Huffer (June 28, 1894 – March 9, 1981) was an American astronomer and instructor.
+Charles Morse Huffer (June 28, 1894 – March 9, 1981) was an American astronomer, instructor, and author.
+He was named emeritus professor of astronomy at the University of Wisconsin–Madison.

 Biography

 He was born in Edinburgh, Indiana, the first son of Presbyterian minister Charles Huffer and his wife Nellie Morse.
-His grandfather, Frank Lyford Morse, was a professor of mathematics at Hanover College, and his father also had a strong interest in mathematics.
+His grandfather, Frank Lyford Morse, was a professor of mathematics at Hanover College.
+His father also had a strong interest in mathematics.
 Charles attended Albion College in Michigan, where he studied mathematics and graduated with an A.B. degree in 1916.
 Professor E. Roscoe Sleight at Albion arranged a graduate scholarship for Huffer to attend the University of Illinois.

 While studying at the University of Illinois he attended an astronomy course taught by Joel Stebbins, the director of the University observatory.
 The class size was small and the two got to know each other, which would lead to future collaboration.
 The director of Lick Observatory, W. W. Campbell, wrote to Stebbins letting him know he needed a volunteer for a position at an observatory in Chile.
 Stebbins wrote back suggesting Huffer for the position, and, after the student graduated in 1917 with a Master of Arts in mathematics, he accepted the opportunity.

 In July 1917, Huffer left to join the University of California's D. O. Mills Expedition to the Southern Hemisphere at Santiago, Chile, where he assisted astronomer Ralph E. Wilson.
 When Wilson suddenly resigned in July 1918, Huffer was left to run the station for a year.
 While at Santiago, Huffer met the woman who would be his first wife, Ruth Triby from Indiana, a teacher for a local mission school for girls.
 They would have a daughter, Helen, in 1921.

 During his time in Chile, Huffer's interest in astronomy grew, which would determine the path of his future career.
 After five years he returned to the States where he accepted a position as an assistant to Stebbins.
 As a graduate student, he taught a newly formed undergraduate course on astronomy, while working as a photometrist for Stebbins at the Washburn Observatory.
 Not only was he noted to be a good observer, but he genuinely appeared to enjoy teaching.
 His first task was setting up the photometry equipment (that has been transferred from Illinois) on the school's 15 inch refractor telescope.